 North Carolina native Libby Pike Davis joined the Moravian Ministries Foundation in America in August 2020 as Administrative Accountant.
 She’s a lifelong, ninth-generation Moravian from the oldest congregation in the Southern Province, Bethabara Moravian Church.
 She has been Treasurer for Bethabara since June 2010.
 When she is not working for the Foundation or her congregation, Libby is also Senior Tax Analyst at H & R Block in Clemmons, NC.

 Libby studied accounting at Forsyth Technical Community College in Winston-Salem.
 She has a son, Ryan, who lives in Gastonia, NC with his wife, Jaime and six children; a daughter, Sara, who lives in Durham, NC with her husband, Ashton.
 Libby and her husband, Chip live in Winston-Salem, NC and enjoy spending time with family and working in their vegetable garden.

 Catherine joined the Foundation in January 2019.
 A native of Winston-Salem, she was previously employed at Old Salem Museums & Gardens.
 Catherine has a Bachelor of Arts degree from the University of North Carolina at Chapel Hill and a Master of Arts degree in Education from Wake Forest University.

-When she is not working for you at the Foundation, Catherine enjoys the arts, being in nature, and her book club.
+When she is not working for you at the Foundation, Catherine enjoys the arts, being in nature, and cooking.
 She also enjoys spending time with her husband Andrew, her two daughters Hannah and Hallie, and her dog Bella.